Farmingdale College Foundation

 The policies are intended to be both flexible and practical to accommodate a variety of charitable giving situations and donor expectations.
 All gifts are accepted with a reasonable expectation that they will support the mission of Farmingdale State College and will not discriminate on the basis of race, religion, color, age, gender, sexual orientation or disability.
 These guidelines supersede all existing gift policies and are subject to change without prior notice.

 The FCF Board of Directors has full and final authority over policies and procedures for the solicitation and acceptance of all gifts.
-Operationally, the Vice President for Development and Philanthropy has the authority to implement policy and make day-to-day decisions.
+Operationally, the Vice President for Development and Alumni Engagement has the authority to implement policy and make day-to-day decisions.

-- All fundraising campaigns, appeals and events must be approved by the Vice President for Development and Philanthropy and/or the Board of Directors as appropriate.
+- All fundraising campaigns, appeals and events must be approved by the Vice President for Development and Alumni Engagement and/or the Board of Directors as appropriate.

-- Solicitation from individuals, foundations or corporations must be approved by the Vice President for Development and Philanthropy.
+- Solicitation from individuals, foundations or corporations must be approved by the Vice President for Development and Alumni Engagement.

-- Endowment agreements must be reviewed by senior management (President, Vice President of Development and Philanthropy and/or the Provost and CFO) prior to presentation to the prospective donor.
+- Endowment agreements must be reviewed by senior management (President, Vice President of Development and Alumni Engagement and/or the Provost and CFO) prior to presentation to the prospective donor.

 - The FCF reserves the right to decline gifts that are not consistent with the mission, programs or strategic goals of Farmingdale State College.